Breadcrumb

 If you have one or more of these symptoms, and it occurs almost daily for more than 2 or 3 weeks, talk with your doctor.

-These symptoms are common for some women.
+These symptoms are common for some people.
 They may not mean that you have ovarian cancer.
 But the early symptoms of ovarian cancer follow a pattern:

 - They start suddenly.